Chlorella - The vital algae

 Chlorella as a dietary supplement

 Due to the high vitamin and mineral content, chlorella is well suited as a dietary supplement.
 The chlorophyll quantities of chlorella are also worth mentioning.
-Chlorophyll is the leaf pigment that gives algae their deep green color.
+Chlorophyll is the leaf pigment that gives algae their deep green colour.
 Since the alga also contains cobalamin - which belongs to the vitamin B12 group - it is particularly popular as a dietary supplement with people who eat vegan or predominantly from raw food.

 Chlorella algae - Botany